Wahoo vs Garmin: Which cycling computer is best?

 Wahoo and Garmin's computers now match each other very closely in the functionality they offer and their ease of use.

-Although Wahoo's button-only interface may seem less sophisticated than a touchscreen, as we'll explain in more detail below, there are situations in which buttons are easier to use.
-The front-bottom positioning of the main buttons you'll use on the Elemnt computers makes them easier to use than the buttons on the sides of the Edge computers.
+Although the button-only interface on the Elemnt Bolt and Roam may seem less sophisticated than a touchscreen, as we'll explain in more detail below, there are situations in which buttons are easier to use.
+The positioning of the buttons on the front at the base of the screen makes them easier to use than the buttons on the sides of the Edge computers.

-Wahoo wrongfooted Garmin with its tight connectivity between its Elemnt companion app and its computers, but with the latest generation Edge x40 units, Garmin has pretty much caught up.
+Wahoo wrongfooted Garmin with its tight connectivity between its Elemnt companion app and its computers, but with the latest generation Edge 1050 and x40 units, Garmin has pretty much caught up.
 As with the Wahoo computers, you can perform extensive configuration in the Garmin Connect app, with your updates reflected in the Garmin computer.
 The older generation Edge 130 Plus still requires you to make any changes on the computer itself though, which can be fiddly.

-Touchscreens require a careful and precise touch on a small screen, which can easily be foiled by bumpy roads, rain, mud and winter gloves.
+Touchscreens require a careful and precise touch on a screen, which can easily be foiled by bumpy roads, rain, mud and winter gloves.
 For off-road riding, buttons are often the better choice for controlling your cycling computer.

 Triathletes can benefit from the Elemnt computers' connectivity to the Elemnt Rival smartwatch, which provides seamless transitions between legs during a race.
 Garmin's smartwatch integration isn't as slick in this regard, but offers a significantly higher number of functions.